SpectrumInstrumentation/spcm/README.md

 The API documentation for the latest [stable release](https://spectruminstrumentation.github.io/spcm/spcm.html) is available for reading on GitHub pages.

-Please also see the hardware user manuals for your specific card for more information about the provided functionality.
+Please also see the hardware user manual for your specific card for more information about the available functionality.

 # Using spcm

 The `spcm` package is a high-level object-oriented programming library for controlling Spectrum Instrumentation devices.

 ## Examples
 For detailed examples see the `src\examples` directory.
 There are several sub-directories each corresponding to a certain kind of functionality.
-See also the examples on [GitHub](https://github.com/SpectrumInstrumentation/spcm/tree/master/src/examples).
+You can find the most recent examples on [GitHub](https://github.com/SpectrumInstrumentation/spcm/tree/master/src/examples).

 ## Hardware interfaces